zhuyi-art/zhuyi-art.github.io/content/2024/2-Construct a state of mind No.01.md

 ---
 weight: 24.02
 images:
+- /images/2024/Construct a state of mind No.01.jpg
 - /images/2024/Construct a state of mind No.02.jpg
-- /images/2024/Construct a state of mind No.01.jpg
+- /images/2024/Construct a state of mind No.03.jpg
 multipleColumn: true
 title: Construct a state of mind
 date: 2024-01-01